-Concept for a media lab for young people in Seestadt, combined with a program of profound knowledge transfer and the possibility of practical work in the context of media production and the bonus option of certified internship
+Concept for a media lab for young people in Seestadt, combined with a program of fact-based knowledge transfer and the possibility of practical work in the context of media production and the bonus option of certified internship

 concept | programming | text alexandra reill 2015